 From October 18 to November 12, an online survey collected feedback on the early designs for the new CRC.

-• Community Advisory Committee Meeting
+• Community Advisory Committee (CAC) meeting

-• Indigenous Advisory Group Meeting
+• Indigenous Advisory Circle (IAC)

-• Stakeholder Meeting
+• Stakeholder meeting

-• City Disability Committee Meeting (internal)
+• City Disability Committee meeting (internal)

-• Meeting with Recreation Staff (internal)
+• Meeting with recreation staff (internal)

 • Youth Ambassador creative report back